dimforge/rustsim.org/website/blog/2020-03-23-using-simd-aosoa-with-nalgebra.md

 ```

 So with this data layout, we still achieve great performances because components are grouped by 4, and thus their sum can
-be done with a single SIMD instruction.
+easily be auto-vectorized to a single SIMD instruction.
 To manipulate an individual vector we first have to access the corresponding _wide_
 vector, and then its components on the `x,y,z` arrays.

-### Pros of AoSoA
+#### Pros of AoSoA
-- Great performance compared to AoS.
+- Great performances compared to AoS.
+- Can even beat the performances of SoA considering AoSoA can be more cache-friendly in modern architecture.
-- Designing algorithm around AoSoA is somewhat easier than with plain SoA.
+- Designing algorithms around AoSoA is somewhat easier than with plain SoA.
+- Using AoSoA, most linear-algebra operations can be easily vectorized as long as they don't rely too much on branching.

-### Cons of AoSoA
+#### Cons of AoSoA
 - We still need to design our algorithms carefully to use AoSoA efficiently.

-## SIMD Array-of-Structs-of-arrays (SIMD AoSoA)
+### Array-of-Structures-of-arrays with explicit SIMD (SIMD AoSoA)
 Finally, let's talk about what I call here _SIMD AoSoA_.
 This layout is actually exactly the same as AoSoA presented before,
-except we carefully select the number of elements on each components of our _wide_ vectors.
-This number is chosen so that
-it is SIMD friendly, and we make sure each component is properly aligned.
-This can be achieved easily by using, e.g., types from
+except we that we use explicit SIMD primitives like, e.g., the types from
 the [packed_simd](https://crates.io/crates/packed_simd) crate instead of plain arrays.
 For example we can use 4-lanes SIMD
-floats instead of `[f32; 4]`:
+floats `packed_simd::f32x4` instead of `[f32; 4]`:

 ```rust
 struct WideVector3 {